dinethsiriwardana/Kubernetes-101/README.md

 # Kubernetes 101

-This repository contains documentation and examples for practicing Kubernetes tasks based on the engineer.kodekloud.com Level 1 Kubernetes Practice.
+This repository contains documentation and examples for practicing Kubernetes tasks based on the [KodeKloud](https://www.kodekloud.com) Level 1 Kubernetes Practice.
 Each task is aimed at building fundamental Kubernetes skills.

 ## What is Kubernetes?

-Kubernetes, often abbreviated as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
-Originally developed by Google, Kubernetes is now maintained by the Cloud Native Computing Foundation (CNCF).
+**Kubernetes**, often abbreviated as **K8s**, is an open-source platform designed to automate deploying, scaling, and operating application containers.
+Originally developed by Google, Kubernetes is now maintained by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/).
 It provides a framework to run distributed systems resiliently, handling failover, scaling, and deployment seamlessly.

 ## What is KodeKloud?

-KodeKloud is an online platform offering hands-on training for various DevOps and IT skills, including Kubernetes.
+[KodeKloud](https://www.kodekloud.com) is an online platform offering hands-on training for various DevOps and IT skills, including Kubernetes.
 It provides interactive courses and labs that simulate real-world scenarios, helping learners gain practical experience.
 KodeKloud's Level 1 Kubernetes Practice is designed to help beginners get up to speed with fundamental Kubernetes concepts and tasks.

 ## Tasks Overview